Spirrwell/drmcube/README.md

 You may also launch the program with the `--stats` option to see if you're missing vblank intervals.

+Additionally, manual modelines may be specified so that you can pick modes your display doesn't necessarily support.

+For a more detailed explanation, see the comments at the start of main.c.

 I had Claude write this program so I could do some testing.
 It seems to do pretty much what I want.
 Maybe it's helpful for you too.

 As such, I'm throwing the Unlicense on here.
 Do with this software what you will brave one.